gbowne1/RadioLogger/README.md

 ## License

-Include information about the license for your project, such as the [GNU GPL](https://opensource.org/licenses)
+Include information about the license for your project, such as the [GPL-3.0-only](https://opensource.org/license/gpl-3-0/)